lostjared/MasterPiece.Rust/README.md

 This is going to be a Recode of one of my first C++ projects but this time in Rust.

 How to Play:
-Arrow keys Move blocks A and S shift blocks Z and X rotate blocks line up 3 or more in a row horizontal, vertical, or diagonal.
+Arrow keys Move blocks A and S rotate blocks Up arrow to shift colors line up 3 or more in a row horizontal, vertical, or diagonal of the same color to clear.
+Clear as many lines as possible before running out of space.
+As you progress difficulty increases.

 Screen shots